Raxephion/Old-Perchance-Revival-WebUI/README.md

 This latest release focuses on adding powerful new features and improving your quality of life!

+*   **Introducing Image-to-Image (img2img)!
+This is a game-changer.
+A whole new tab has been added that lets you upload your own images and transform them with a prompt.
+Turn your doodles into masterpieces, change the style of a photo, or modify existing AI art.
+(See the full guide below!)

 *   **Dedicated Hires. fix Section:** The most exciting new feature!
 You can now upscale and add significant detail to your creations with a simple, dedicated dropdown menu.
 (See the full guide on how to use it below!)

 *   **Increased Image Count:** You can now generate up to **9 images** in a single batch, making it easier to find that perfect result.